0

 ▪ failure to supervise the work of subordinates within the scope of the sensitive activities under the Model;

-▪ failure to report observed violations to the Supervisory Body;
+▪ failure to report observed violations and/or violation of the “Whistleblowing management policy” to the Supervisory Body;

 ▪ failure to analyse and failure to take prompt action with regard to reports and recommendations of the Supervisory Body to take action;